epsilon537/vera-module/doc/VERA Programmer's Reference.md

 **Palette offset** works in the same way as with the layers.

 The active sprite bank is selected by the SBNK bit in the CTRL register.

+The Sprite Renderer can render a maximum of 512 sprite pixels per scanline.
+That corresponds to 64 8-pixel-wide sprites or 8 64-pixel-wide sprites.
+The 512 sprite-pixel-per-scanline limit is guaranteed regardless of Layer 0/1 configuration or Wishbone bus access load on Video RAM.

 ## Sprite collisions